 - Can I generate quality leads from the platform?

 - Can I maintain a consistent strategy on the site?

 Be careful not to focus too much on building an audience without generating actual leads.
 Followers are great, but they don’t pay the bills.
 Generate content that resonates with your target market and not on getting the “likes.” 👍

 You cannot, and should not, try to use all of the social media networks on this list.
 Trying to be everywhere is only going to make you lose your mind, and you won’t be able to keep up long enough to build a following and any of the platforms.

 Find two to three sites that align with your mission and stick to only those few.
 Focus your energy on really learning and using those sites, and forget the rest.
 Your time and effort will be most richly rewarded when you “niche down” instead of trying to be everything to everyone.

 Bringing It All Together

 Is social media a part of your real estate marketing and branding strategy?
 What networks have you had the most success with?
-Tell us in the comments below.
+What pitfalls did you discover on your way to social media greatness?
+Tell us in the comment section below.